Tencent/Hippy/docs/en-us/hippy-react/modules.md

 `hippy-react-web` get cookie and set cookie with domain name restrictions.
 Refer to https for details://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#define_where_cookies_are_sent

-## Method
+## Methods

 ### NetworkModule.getCookies

 `(url: string) => Promise<string>` Get all cookies for the specified url

-> - url: string - The target url that needs to get the cookie.
+>- url: string - The target url that needs to get the cookie.

 ### NetworkModule.setCookie

 `(url: string, keyValue: string, expires?: String) => <void> Set cookie

-> - url: string - The target url that needs to set the cookie.
+>- url: string - The target url that needs to set the cookie.
-> - keyValue: string - Key-value pair to set
+>- keyValue: string - Key-value pair to set
-> - expires?: string - Set the timeout for cookies
+>- expires?: string - Set the timeout for cookies

 ---